Copyright law of the United States: Orphan works

 The "orphan works" problem arose in the United States with the enactment of the Copyright Act of 1976, which eliminated the need to register copyrighted works, instead declaring that all "original works of authorship fixed in any tangible medium of expression" fall into copyright status.
 The elimination of registration also eliminated a central recording location to track and identify copyright holders.
 Consequently, potential users of copyrighted works, e.g., filmmakers or biographers, must assume that many works they might use are copyrighted.
 Where the planned use would not be otherwise permitted by law (for example, by fair use), they must themselves individually investigate the copyright status of each work they plan to use.
 With no central database of copyright holders, identifying and contacting copyright holders can sometimes be difficult; those works that fall into this category may be considered "orphaned".

 Copyright reform

 Numerous legal commentators have argued that copyright protections are "overly long" and create an unwarranted delay before copyrighted works are allowed to enter into the public domain.
-In 2022, legislation introduced by Senator Josh Hawley, entitled the Copyright Clause Restoration Act of 2022, seeks to reduce the protection from 70 years after the creator's death (post-1978) and 95 years (pre-1978) to 28 years, with the option to renew it at the end of that term for a limit of 56 years total.
+In 2022, legislation introduced by Senator Josh Hawley, entitled the Copyright Clause Restoration Act of 2022, seeks to reduce the protection from 70 years after the creator's death (post-1978) and 95 years after publication (pre-1978) to 28 years, with the option to renew it at the end of that term for a limit of 56 years total.
 These same terms were in place from 1909 up until 1976.
 A similar bill was also introduced in 2023.